 The key is that there should be absolutely no grey area when it comes time to determine whether the goal has been reached.

-Goals are simply what you aim to accomplish, and your strategy is how you will accomplish it, which all ties back to the why.
+Goals are simply what you aim to accomplish, and your strategy is how you will accomplish them, which all ties back to the why.
 Only you can decide the why — there’s no formula that can do it for you.
 It relates to your mission as an organization.
 Why do you do what you do?
 What problem do you solve?
 What opportunity do you create?
 Your goals should always be considered in this context.

 You can add a goal anywhere after a trigger on a campaign map.
 Campaigns can also have more than one goal if there are different actions you want your contact to perform.